jovyntls/fyp-artefact/README.md

 To reproduce the motivating study,

-1. Ensure software requirements are met using the "Getting Started > Requirements" instructions in `source-code/README.md`.
+1. Ensure software requirements are met (see "Getting Started > Requirements" above).
 1. In the source code directory (`source-code/`),
     1. In `source-code/utils/tex_engine_utils.py`: uncomment lines 1-3, and comment out lines 5-7
     1. Use the config file provided in `motivating-study/`, i.e.: replace `source-code/config.py` with `motivating-study/config.py`